phillipclapham/neuroweaver/README.md

 Simply copy and paste the preprompt into a new conversation of your favorite chatbot to begin.

-_Note: There are two versions of the preprompt.
-For any AI with real time web search such as ChatGPT use Neuroweaver-Web.md, for any AI that does not (such as Claude) use the Neuroweaver.md version._

 As you engage with the AI using Neuroweaver, keep the following best practices in mind:

 1. 🎯 Be clear and specific about your goals and expectations.